linsalrob/ComputationalGenomicsManual/Whole_Genome_Sequencing/README.md

 A long time ago, when sequencing was expensive, these two questions kept people awake.
 For example, Lander and Waterman published a paper [describing the number of clones that need to be mapped (sequenced)](https://www.ncbi.nlm.nih.gov/pubmed/3294162) to achieve representative coverage of the genome.
 Part of this theoretical paper is to discuss how many clones would be needed to cover the whole genome.
 In those days, the clones were broken down into smaller fragments, and so on and so on, and then the fewest possible fragments sequenced.
 Because the order of those clones was known (from genetics and restriction mapping), it was easy to put them back together.

-In 1995, a [breakthrough paper was published in Science](http://science.sciencemag.org/content/269/5223/496) which the whole genome was just randomly sheared, lots and lots of fragments sequenced, and then big (or big for the time &em; your cell phone is probably computationally more powerful!) computers used to assemble the genome.
+In 1995, a [breakthrough paper was published in Science](http://science.sciencemag.org/content/269/5223/496) which the whole genome was just randomly sheared, lots and lots of fragments sequenced, and then big (or big for the time &mdash; your cell phone is probably computationally more powerful!) computers used to assemble the genome.

 This breakthrough really unleashed the genomics era, and opened the door for genome sequencing including the data that we are going to discuss here!